keplerHaloxx/roblox-chess-script/README.md

     loadstring(game:HttpGet("https://github.com/keplerHaloxx/roblox-chess-script/releases/latest/download/main.lua"))()
     ```

+## Known Problems

+It seems that Solara doesn't load Rayfield UI that well.
+If anyone would like to fork and have the app be with a different UI then please do so as I'm too lazy.

 <!-- ## Executor Compatibility

 If you’d like your executor added to the compatibility list, please open an [issue](https://github.com/keplerHaloxx/roblox-chess-script/issues/new/choose).